 In fact, one of the first things most newcomers do is buy or rent a boat to experience those pleasures.
 There are nearly a dozen marinas that offer wet or dry boat storage beginning at around $1,000 a year.
 Many are also boat dealers.
 For those who want to be skipper for a day, Holiday Harbor and Kings Point Marinas in Cornelius rent all types of boats, from sailboats to pontoons.
 Before you sail off into the sunset, however, check on boating safety and local regulations with the Lake Norman Marine Commission, which governs lake usage.
 With so much shoreline to navigate, it’s also a good idea to pick up a map of the lake and a navigational chart.
 The lake level can fluctuate as much as eight feet depending on power usage and the time of year.
 There are also regulations governing personal watercraft (power skis), so be sure you know the rules before heading out.

 Even those who don’t live lakeside can enjoy the lake at one of the many waterfront parks and public access areas.
-Jetton Park, Blythe Landing, and Ramsey Creek Park in the Cornelius/Huntersville area offer boat launching ramps, paved bike and walking trails, playgrounds, tennis courts, athletic fields, fishing piers, and sandy beaches.
-(Swimming is prohibited in all Mecklenburg County parks.)
+Jetton Park, Blythe Landing, and Ramsey Creek Park has a beach.
+In the Cornelius/Huntersville area offer boat launching ramps, paved bike and walking trails, playgrounds, tennis courts, athletic fields, and fishing piers.
 At Latta Plantation Nature Preserve on nearby Mountain Island Lake, nature lovers can rent johnboats, canoes, or horses by the hour.

 lake norman information